avengers-p7/Avengers_P7_Documents/Application_CI/Design/07- Sonarqube/Authentication.md

 ## Authentication
 By default, SonarQube forces user authentication.
 We can  disable forced user authentication, and allow anonymous users to browse projects and run analyses in our instance.
 To do this, log in as a **system administrator**, go to **Administration** > **Configuration** > **General Settings** > **Security**, and disable the **Force user authentication property**.

+> [!NOTE]
-**NOTE:** *Disabling the **Force user authentication** can expose your SonarQube instance to security risks.
+> *Disabling the **Force user authentication** can expose your SonarQube instance to security risks.
 It is strongly recommended tp force user authentication on production instances or carefully configuring the security (user permissions, project visibility, etc.) on our instance.*

 ### API endpoints authentication
 If the **Force user authentication** property is set to *false*, the following API endpoints are accessible without authentication (click API endpoints below to expand the list):